top of page

 Side Effects and Considerations

-While creatine's safety profile is excellent, some experts recommend cycling your supplementation—abstaining for two weeks after each 6-8 week period—to prevent your body from becoming overly dependent on external creatine.
+While creatine's safety profile is excellent, some experts recommend cycling your supplementation—abstaining for two weeks after each 6-8 week period—to prevent your body from becoming overly dependent on external creatine use.

 Evidence-Based Creatine Benefits